erikw/jekyll-glossary_tooltip/README.md

    ```
 1. Create a `_data/glossary.yml` file, according to the 'Glossary Term Definition File' section below, with your terms.
 1. Use the liquid tag in a page like `{% glossary term_name %}`
 1. Add CSS styling for the tooltip from [jekyll-glossary_tooltip.css](lib/jekyll-glossary_tooltip/jekyll-glossary_tooltip.css).
 You need to make sure that the pages where you will use the glossary tag have this styling applied.
-Typically this would mean 1) copying this file to your `assets/css/` directory 2) editing your theme's template for blog posts (or what pages you desire) to include this CSS in the header like `<link rel="stylesheet" href="/assets/css/jekyll-glossary_tooltip.css">`.
-However you could also copy this file's content in to your `main.css` or `main.scss` or however you build your site's CSS.
+Typically, this would mean 1) copying this file to your `assets/css/` directory, 2) editing your theme's template for blog posts (or what pages you desire) to include this CSS in the header like `<link rel="stylesheet" href="/assets/css/jekyll-glossary_tooltip.css">`.
+However, you could also copy this file's content into your `main.css` or `main.scss` or however you build your site's CSS.
-1. Now just build your site and you will get nice nice term definition tooltips on mouse hover (or mobile, tap) for you terms!
+1. Now just build your site, and you will get nice, nice term definition tooltips on mouse hover (or mobile, tap) for your terms!
    ```shell
    bundle exec jekyll build
    ```